Real time evolution with neural-network quantum states: Application to the Ising model on a square lattice

 To demonstrate the flexibility of our method we change the neural network architecture and consider the time evolution governed by the two-dimensional Ising model on a $L \times L$ lattice with periodic boundary conditions, setting $L=3$ in the following.
 As an ansatz, we directly use the output of a convolutional neural network,

 as shown in Fig.~\ref{fig:CNN}.
 Specifically, the network architecture consists of a convolutional layer with five complex-valued $2 \times 2$ filters and periodic boundary conditions, an intermediate dense layer with 10 neurons, and a single output.
+This correspond to 496 complex parameters in total.
 For the activation functions, we found the polynomial functions described in Ref.~\cite{SchmittHeyl2019} to achieve errors several orders of magnitude smaller compared to other more commonly used activation functions, such as ReLUs or sigmoid functions.
 Specifically, we use

 for the convolutional layer, and

 for subsequent layers.

 We perform three different Hamiltonian quenches, from ``infinite'' $h$ to $h = 2h_c$, $h_c$ and $h_c / 10$, where $h_c$ is the critical point at which the system undergoes a phase transition.
 Here ``infinite'' $h$ is equivalent to retaining only the second term in the Hamiltonian \eqref{eq:hamiltonian}, such that the corresponding ground state is the para\-magnetic state $\psi_0 = \prod_{j=1}^L \ket{+}_j$ with $\ket{+} = \frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$.
 We are able to precisely represent $\psi_0$ using our network ansatz, such that the relative energy error is on the order of $10^{-11}$.